Markus Rehm

-Markus Rehm (born 22 August 1988) is a German athlete in disabled sports.
+Markus Rehm (born 22 August 1988 in Göppingen, West Germany) is a German Paralympic athlete, and in the long jump has won four Paralympic, six world and five European titles.
 He began in sports at age 20 and became a long jump F44 world champion in 2011.
 His club is TSV Bayer 04 Leverkusen and he is a medical specialist.
 Rehm is nicknamed "The Blade Jumper", as he is a long jumper with a blade-type leg prosthesis.
 Rehm's right leg was amputated below the knee after a wakeboarding accident.
 He uses a carbon-fibre bladed prosthesis, from which he jumps off.

-He holds the long jump world record in his category (8.62 m) set at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland.
+He holds the long jump world record in his category at 8.72m set in Rhede, Germany in June 2023, breaking his previous mark of 8.62 m set at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland.

 Personal life

-In 2005, at age 14, after a wakeboarding accident, Rehm had his right leg amputated below the knee.
+In 2003, at age 14, after a wakeboarding accident, Rehm had his right leg amputated below the knee.

 Athletics career

 2012 London Paralympics

 Rehm won a gold medal at the 2012 Summer Paralympics in London in the long jump F42/44 classification.
 He made (7.35 m/1,093 points) and set a new world record.
 On winning he stated "I think it was the perfect jump today."